-Thanks to Jasmin for suggesting Atticus as our Baby Name of the Day.
+Thanks to Jasmin for suggesting our Baby Name of the Day.

 How did a 1960 novel and its accompanying 1962 film adaptation become one of the hottest sources of baby name inspiration in the twenty-first century?